CortexODE: Learning Cortical Surface Reconstruction by Neural ODEs: Experiments

 \subsubsection{Runtime Analysis}

-The runtime of all deep learning baselines is listed in Table~\ref{table:comparison}.
+The inference time of all deep learning baselines is shown in Figure \ref{fig:runtime}.
 We divide the runtime into volume-level (\emph{e.g.} segmentation, topology correction and isosurface extraction) and surface-level (\emph{e.g.} mesh smoothing, subdividing and deformation) processing time.
 The runtime is measured on an Nvidia RTX3080 GPU and an Intel Core i7 CPU.
-From Table~\ref{table:comparison}, since CortexODE, PialNN and Voxel2Mesh use the same pipeline to generate initial surfaces, they have the same volume-level processing time.
+From Figure \ref{fig:runtime}, since CortexODE, PialNN and Voxel2Mesh use the same pipeline to generate initial surfaces, they have the same volume-level processing time.
 The DeepCSR framework requires 2 minutes due to the voxel-wise prediction on a high resolution volume.
 CorticalFlow achieves the fastest runtime because it has no volume-level pre-processing.
 In summary, the CortexODE-based pipeline is accurate and efficient.
-It runs within 6 seconds for all datasets, whereas traditional pipelines~\cite{fischl2012freesurfer,glasser2013hcp,makropoulos2018dhcp} usually require more than 5 hours for a single subject's cortical surface reconstruction.
+It runs within 5 seconds for all datasets, whereas traditional pipelines~\cite{fischl2012freesurfer,glasser2013hcp,makropoulos2018dhcp} usually require more than 5 hours for a single subject's cortical surface reconstruction.